itsjesushx/TheSushiRoles/README.md

 [Jester](https://github.com/Maartii/Jester) - Idea for the Jester role came from **Maartii**\
 [ExtraRolesAmongUs](https://github.com/NotHunter101/ExtraRolesAmongUs) - Idea for the Engineer and Medic role came from **NotHunter101**.
 Also some code snippets from their implementation were used.\
 [Among-Us-Sheriff-Mod](https://github.com/Woodi-dev/Among-Us-Sheriff-Mod) - Idea for the Sheriff role came from **Woodi-dev**\
-[TooManyRolesMods](https://github.com/Hardel-DW/TooManyRolesMods) - Idea for the Detective and Time Master roles came from **Hardel-DW**.
+[TooManyRolesMods](https://github.com/Hardel-DW/TooManyRolesMods) - Idea for the Detective and Chronos roles came from **Hardel-DW**.
 Also some code snippets from their implementation were used.\
 [TownOfUs](https://github.com/slushiegoose/Town-Of-Us) - Idea for the Swapper, Arsonist and a similar Mayor role came from **Slushiegoose**\
 [Ottomated](https://twitter.com/ottomated_) - Idea for the Morphling and Camouflager role came from **Ottomated**\
 [Crowded-Mod](https://github.com/CrowdedMods/CrowdedMod) - Our implementation for 10+ player lobbies were inspired by the one from the **Crowded Mod Team**\